semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 # Scanning cloud repositories with Semgrep App

-Semgrep App enables you to run scans on multiple repositories by integrating with your GitHub or GitLab-hosted account.
+Semgrep App enables you to run scans on multiple repositories by integrating with your GitHub or GitLab SaaS account.
 Scans are powered by **rules**.
 A Semgrep rule encapsulates pattern-matching logic and data-flow analysis used to find code violations, security issues, outdated libraries, and other issues.

 ![Diagram of Semgrep App flow](../img/semgrep-app-diagram.png "Diagram of Semgrep App flow")